-Director Compensation Table for 2019
+Director Compensation Table for 2020

-The following table provides information concerning the compensation earned by each of our non-employee directors for service on the Board of Directors in fiscal 2019.
+The following table provides information concerning the compensation earned by each of our non-employee directors for service on the Board of Directors in fiscal 2020.
 Messrs.
 Ken Xie and Michael Xie, who are employees of Fortinet, do not receive additional compensation for their services as directors.
-Ms. Ducourty is not listed in the table below because she joined the Board of Directors in April 2020.